fleetdm/fleet/handbook/brand.md

 The following table details how to request reviews and art assets from the Digital Experience team.

 - Reviews should be requested at least 24 hours prior to the intended publication date.
 - Lead times are an approximation.
 Artwork requests may vary depending on requirements and prioritization from Digital Experience.
 Under some circumstances, reviews may take longer than the times listed below.
-In these cases the reviewer should communicate the expected timeframe with the contributor.
+In these cases the reviewer should communicate the expected timeframe to the contributor.

 | Media | Before publishing | How to adjust after publishing | Lead time |
 |:------ |:-----------------|:-------------------------------|-----------|